vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- "Hey, uhh... about that."
 		- "What Joe?
 Do you not know where to meet up?"
 		- "No, I do.
 But I...
 I think I left my phone at the other hideout."
 		- "...Don't worry about it.
-We can find it after tomorrow night."
+We can grab it tonight after we burn our target."
 		- "That... that works.
 Thanks, Luca."
 ##### The Front
 # Showdown